-Over FY21, the Fund paid one distribution of \$0.08 per Unit.
-This distribution represents the ninth distribution from the Fund since its inception and was paid to Unitholders in February 2021.
+Over FY21, the Fund paid one distribution of \$0.24 per Unit.
+This distribution, paid to Unitholders in February 2021, is the first substantial return to Unitholders and represents the second distribution from the Fund since its inception.
 The distributions gained through your investment in the Fund are shown in the graphic below, which also indicates the amount of your original investment and the value of net tangible assets per Unit at the end of FY21.

-On an absolute return basis, investors who have held units since inception have received distributions totalling 103 cents per Unit, which with the current NTA of \$2.23 per unit is just over two times initial \$1.60 offer price.
+On an absolute return basis, investors who have held units since inception have received distributions totalling 25.3 cents per Unit, which with the current NTA of \$2.15 per unit, is 1.5 times the initial \$1.60 offer price.

-Reflecting both the strength of the portfolio and investment realisations from late in FY21 and into the new financial year, on 21 May 2021, the Fund received a distribution of US\$14.6 million from its LP.
+Reflecting both the strength of the portfolio and investment realisations from late in FY21 and into the new financial year, on 21 May 2021, the Fund received a distribution of US\$7.0 million from its LP.
 The Board is currently assessing the tax and working capital position of the Fund to evaluate how much of this distribution will be available for investors.